-Join Pilchuck Glass School at our Seattle Office & Studio for a special presentation from 2025 Emerging Artist in Residence (EAiR), María Naidich and 2025 EAiR Coordinator, Sarah Vaughn.
-This event is part of a series of First Thursday events that highlight the artists that make Pilchuck Glass School the place where the glass world comes together.
+Join Pilchuck Glass School at our Seattle Office & Studio for a special presentation from this year's Emerging Artist in Residence, María Naidich and 2025 EAiR Coordinator, Sarah Vaughn.
+Pilchuck's Emerging Artist in Residence program supports artists who are making a transition in their professional lives.
+Whether moving from academia to a professional studio practice, taking up a new medium, or beginning a new body of work.
+This presentation will give you a window into the fascinating world of glass, and the artists that make Pilchuck Glass School the place where the glass world comes together.

 María Naidich is a practice-based researcher working mainly with sculpture and installation.
 Her installations are built around fiction, speculative narratives, archaeology-inspired methods, and references to non-Western cosmologies in relation to nature.
 Her installations involve texts, glass sculptures, ceramics, assemblages of found objects and materials, light, and sound.
 Her practice addresses topics related to stones, water, the concept of nature, and the dichotomies derived from an anthropocentric understanding of nature, such as the alive/inert and natural/artificial distinctions.
 She is a PhD candidate at UNAM in Mexico, where she is currently developing research on geological and artistic glass and the mutability of this material within the discussion of the natural and the artificial.